astronomer/docs/astro/create-dag.md

 ---
 sidebar_label: 'Run your first DAG on Astro'
-title: 'Create and run your first DAG on Astro.'
+title: 'Create and run your first DAG on Astro'
 id: 'create-first-DAG'
 ---